-2.25 The benefits to patients of carrying out haemodialysis in the home include not having to travel to the dialysis facility in a main renal unit (or satellite) and their having more choice about when the dialysis is carried out, so that there may be less disruption to their normal lives.
+2.24 The benefits to patients of carrying out haemodialysis in the home include not having to travel to the dialysis facility in a main renal unit (or satellite) and their having more choice about when the dialysis is carried out, so that there may be less disruption to their normal lives.
 On the other hand, some patients and their carers find it a strain having the responsibility of carrying out the procedure (which can be time-consuming) and of dealing with any problems which might arise during the procedure.

-- 2.26 Home haemodialysis lends itself to the carrying out of daily haemodialysis, which (preliminary experience suggests) may confer clinical benefit to patients on maintenance haemodialysis (see also paragraph 2.29). - 2.27 Although the percentage of haemodialysis patients opting for home haemodialysis has fallen over the past decade, some renal units are again actively encouraging patients to consider this option to maximise both patient choice and potential clinical benefit as recommended by NICE (see next paragraph). - 2.28 Home haemodialysis has been the subject of a NICE appraisal, which recommends that it be available as an option for all suitable patients (National Institute of Clinical Excellence (2002), 'Guidance on home compared with hospital haemodialysis for patients with end-stage renal failure').
+- 2.25 Home haemodialysis lends itself to the carrying out of daily haemodialysis, which (preliminary experience suggests) may confer clinical benefit to patients on maintenance haemodialysis. - 2.26 Although the percentage of haemodialysis patients opting for home haemodialysis has fallen over the past decade, some renal units are again actively encouraging patients to consider this option to maximise both patient choice and potential clinical benefit as recommended by NICE. - 2.27 Home haemodialysis has been the subject of a NICE appraisal, which recommends that it be available as an option for all suitable patients (National Institute for Health and Clinical Excellence (2002), 'Guidance on home compared with hospital haemodialysis for patients with end-stage renal failure').